Creating an Intuitive Custom Swipe Experience with SwiftUI

 .tint(.cyan)

 That's all for this tip/trick.
-Happy experimenting, and hopefully, this little tip will be useful.
+Happy experimenting, and hopefully, this detailed guide will be highly useful for your app's list interfaces.